BRUCEMACTY/dark-white_portfolio/README.md

 # dark-white_portfolio
-This serves to represent myprofessional work
+This serves to represent my professional work